 This multi-day rafting trip is best experienced with a professional guide, although you can enter an annual lottery for your permit if you have heavy duty gear.
 OARS rafting trips on the Green River are available from May – September.

 May brings high water and strong river currents so children must be at least 11.
 However, summer trips are calmer and kids as young as 7 are welcome.
-Best of all, the guides provide all your gear and meals making this a very luxurious camping trip.
+Best of all, the guides provide all your gear.

-Arches National Park is One of The Top Places to Visit in Utah
+Arches National Park is One of the Must Sees in Utah

 With over 2,000 natural stone arches – the largest concentration of arches in the world, Arches National Park has something amazing for everyone.